1. Home

 8. Can I add more solar panels later?

-9. How long will the installation process take?
+9. How long is the installation process?

-Although they may not be able to tell you your precise interconnection date during your initial conversation, reputable companies should be able to provide a breakdown of your solar installation timeline, including permitting, equipment delivery, and actual construction.
+Although they may not be able to tell you a precise interconnection date during your initial conversation, reputable companies should be able to provide a breakdown of your solar installation timeline, including permitting, equipment delivery, and actual construction.

 See how much you can save by going solar with Palmetto